GreetVdL/GITguide/readme.md

 # A GIT guide written in Markdown

+---
 ## Cheat sheets

 ---> [Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet)

 ---> [GIT cheatsheet](https://education.github.com/git-cheat-sheet-education.pdf)

+---

 ## GIT guide for local-Github connected setup

-1. Make a local folder with your files in it and open the folder in VSCode.
+1. Make a local folder with your files in it and open the folder in *VSCode*.

 `$ code .`